Image of two women walking and shopping for a post covering the best mystery shopping companies.

 Which Mystery Shopping Companies Pay Most Reliably

-A company’s track record matters as much as their pay rates.
+Intouch Insight and TrendSource pay most reliably, sending money twice a month on a fixed schedule.
+IntelliShop, Market Force, and Customer Impact are the steadiest monthly payers.
+A company’s payment track record matters as much as its pay rates.
 Here’s how the top companies compare on timing and consistency.

 Fastest Payment Turnaround